Thursday, January 10, 2019

 Named because it is the oldest part of campus and crescent-shaped, the Old Crescent is one of the most beautiful spots on campus.
 Although it is on the far west side of campus, it is located near many key locations.
 The Old Crescent is in eyeshot of the Sample Gates and downtown Bloomington, a five-minute walk to the IMU, and a ten-minute walk to 3rd Street.
 You could spend hours people watching, having a talk with Herman B Wells, or sitting underneath the Rose Well House.

 Fun Fact: IU has all Indiana limestone buildings except for two red brick buildings found in the Old Crescent.
-Our rival to the north, Purdue University has all red brick buildings except for two Indiana limestone buildings.
+Our rival to the north, Purdue University, has all red brick buildings except for two Indiana limestone buildings.
 The buildings at both universities are called Owen and Wylie Hall.

 No matter the season, the Fine Arts Plaza is a must-see.
 The circle drive is dedicated to the arts.
-There is the Fine Arts Building, Grunwald Gallery of Art, and Eskenazi Museum of Art and that's only on one side!
+There is the Fine Arts Building, Grunwald Gallery of Art, and Eskenazi Museum of Art, and that's only on one side!
 Lilly Library, Lee Norvelle Theatre and Drama Center, IU Auditorium, and IU Cinema finish the Fine Arts Plaza.
 Then, of course, you have Showalter Fountain.
-The fountain was built in 1961, however, one of the fish in the fountain is newer than the rest.
+The fountain was built in 1961; however, one of the fish in the fountain is newer than the rest.
 After IU won the NCAA Championship in 1987, one of the fish was taken and never returned.
 Now, during big games or high-risk events, the fish are removed.

 1. Sample Gates

-Memorial Stadium has received some renovations including a finished bowl!
+Memorial Stadium has received some renovations, including a finished bowl!
 The updated look is why this football stadium gets an honorable mention.

 Luddy Hall is the new home of the School of Informatics, Computing, and Engineering is the newest building on IU's campus.
-Enjoy the sunlight beaming through while playing with the new technology or eating at the delicious cafe.
+Enjoy the sunlight beaming through while playing with the latest technology or eating at the delicious cafe.

 Global and International Studies Building

 Home to the Hamilton Lugar School of Global and International Studies gives you a global feel inside and out.
-The exterior has imported limestone from countries IU offers a foreign language and the interior resembles a newsroom broadcasting international news in the lobby.
+The exterior has imported limestone from countries IU offers a foreign language, and the interior resembles a newsroom broadcasting international news in the lobby.